stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Finally we create and attach a handler with the default configuration in the demo:
+Finally in the demo we create and attach a handler with a default configuration:

 ```java
 instance